 Martha's parents, Peter and Susan Froese, raised twelve children on this farm.
 Many people know the location by the ice rink which used to grace the front yard every winter for thirty-five years in a row.
 They had a dairy, and later a mixed farm, selling eggs, cream, and cottage cheese as a sideline.
 They were humble, hard working, and hospitable people.
 We honour their memory through this store, and carrying on the family farm.

 We started Farmyard Market in 2015 as our first business venture separate from the dairy.
-Martha started making perogies and pies and sold them out of the barn at first, as well as eggs and veggies.
+Martha started making perogies and pies and sold them out of the barn at first, as well as beef, pork, eggs and veggies.
 Soon after we built the store and started adding to it.

 Our daughter, Ellen Froese, is a musician, so the three of us came up with Perogyfest Music Festival.
 It took place for the second time this past summer, with over 200 people in attendance, and featured 7 bands and artists.